corda/corda/docs/source/api-transactions.rst

        :end-before: DOCEND 38
        :dedent: 12

-As with the ``TransactionBuilder``, you can also choose to use another one of your public keys:
+As with the ``TransactionBuilder``, we can also choose to sign using another one of our public keys:

 .. container:: codeset